 Creating memorable milestones reminds clients of the great history between the two of you in a creative and fun yet professional way.
 This really helps to show your value to their company and makes them more likely to continue working with you for years to come.

-How do you hold on to your best clients?
+How do you keep your best clients coming back?

 Share how you’ve strengthened your relationship with a favorite client in the comments on this post!